Centennial Park (Nashville): The Parthenon

 On August 26, 2016, as part of Women's Equality Day, the Tennessee Woman Suffrage Monument by Alan LeQuire was unveiled in the park.
 It features depictions of Carrie Chapman Catt, Anne Dallas Dudley, Abby Crawford Milton, Juno Frankie Pierce, and Sue Shelton White, local activists for women's suffrage.

 The park also contains a recreation center.
 It is also the site of the administrative offices of the city's Department of Parks and Recreation, but these area being relocated to the East Bank of the Cumberland River and the offices of the former Nashville Bridge Company.

 In popular culture

-American singer-songwriter Taylor Swift lived in Nashville during the beginning of her music career.
-When she returned in 2023 for The Eras Tour, a bench and a willow tree were put in the park to honor her time in the city.
+The singer-songwriter Taylor Swift lived in Nashville during the beginning of her music career.
+In her song Invisible String, Centennial Park is mentioned in the opening line.
+When she returned in 2023 for The Eras Tour, a bench dedicated to her was installed in the park.